 In line with the National Curriculum, the study of Mathematics is focussed on the development of the children’s mathematical fluency, reasoning and problem solving.
 Our home Maths learning scheme is geared towards encouraging the children of Bessemer to practise their number facts at home and then apply them to problem solving activities in and out of the classroom.
 Skills development is embedded in our approach to Maths from the Foundation Stage upwards with children being provided with a range of practical resources to help them work out answers and results.
 By accommodating different learning styles we foster independent learners who are confident using a variety of methods when calculating.
 Our streamed system enables us to target individuals and support children with different needs.
 Social stories and contextualised learning form the blueprint of how we approach Maths in both Key Stage 1 & 2 and this ensures that our children are engaged and can make connections with everyday scenarios that require a Mathematical perspective; thus cementing the importance of developing their Maths skills.
 We have adopted a progressive mentality to Maths and believe that children should build consistently on their knowledge and skills.
 As a result there is a common thread to how Maths is taught from Nursery to Year 6, which ultimately ensures our children leave Bessemer Grange as confident and curious Mathematicians.

 In line with the new National Curriculum, we will be focusing on developing programming skills through exciting programs, such as Scratch and Kodu ,while embedding digital literacy skills alongside curriculum activities across the whole school.
 To enhance teaching and learning we have begun to update our interactive whiteboards to exciting new projector free models which have multi-touch screens.
 In addition to this we have updated the entire school network and purchased several sets of new laptops for class use.
 Children will have more access to laptops then ever before, which will give further opportunities to use digital applications across the curriculum, while developing their skills and knowledge of ICT.
-We will be introducing iPads very soon and will be developing educational opportunities to create engaging digital learning experiences for children.
 Please take a look at our Online Safety page which offers advice and support for parents and carers about potential online and digital dangers.

 Bessemer Grange Primary School is an incredibly creative school.
 Each year all children from nursery to year six receive artist workshops, theatre workshops, music workshops, visit galleries, theatres, and concert halls.
 Click here to see some of the projects we have been involved in.